 - ↓ bone marrow reserve;

-- OB: May be used safely; however, fetus may develop thyroid problems; mother and fetus may be at ↑ risk for hepatotoxicity;
+- OB: May be used during first trimester (consider using methimazole during second and third trimesters); however, fetus may develop thyroid problems; mother and fetus may be at ↑ risk for hepatotoxicity;

 - Geri: May have ↑ sensitivity; should initiate therapy with lowest dose;

 - Pedi: Children <6 yr (safety not established); not recommended unless methimazole not tolerated and surgery or radioactive iodine therapy not appropriate.

 Adverse Reactions/Side Effects

 GI: HEPATOTOXICITY, nausea, vomiting, diarrhea, loss of taste